The McDonald’s Hot Coffee Case: Separating Fact From Fiction

 The plaintiff in the case was 79-year-old Stella Liebeck.
 How her spill unfolded is widely misunderstood.
 She was not driving a car when she was injured.
 In fact, she was not driving at all.

 She had gone with her grandson, Chris, to take her son to the airport.
 On the way home, Chris pulled into a McDonald's drive-thru for breakfast.
 He parked the car so she could add cream and sugar to her coffee.

 Because the car had no cup holders and a slanted dashboard, Stella Liebeck put the cup between her knees and removed the lid.
-As she did so, the slick Styrofoam cup flipped backwards, dumping the scalding liquid onto her lap and saturating the cotton sweat suit she was wearing.
+As she did so, the slick Styrofoam cup flipped backward, dumping the scalding liquid onto her lap and saturating the cotton sweat suit she was wearing.

 Her grandson Chris jumped out to help, but the near-boiling coffee was already searing her skin.
 By the time Chris was able to bring her to the emergency room, she had third-degree burns across her groin, thighs, genitalia, and buttocks.
 Stella Liebeck was badly injured.
 All she remembered was the pain.

 Initial Request for Coverage of Medical Expenses